 Limit flow oscillation: Use pulseless microfluidic syringe pumps

-High precision and pulseless syringe pump have been developed for microfluidic applications.
+High precision and pulseless syringe pumps have been developed for microfluidic applications.
 To reach this level of performance, the manufacturing companies upgraded the core of the syringe pump by adding motors with hundreds of thousands of steps, automatic motor gears to adjust the speed depending on the flow rate and fine mechanical contact between the moving mechanical pieces.
 These syringe pumps are generally expensive but are efficient enough to minimize flow oscillation for 90% of microfluidic applications.
-Nevertheless, flow responsiveness remains an issue for microfluidic applications even with these kinds of syringe pumps.
+Nevertheless, flow responsiveness remains an issue for microfluidic applications even with this kind of syringe pumps.

-For more information about pulseless syringe pump, please see our tutorial about pulseless microfluidic syringe pump
+For more information about pulseless syringe pumps, please see our tutorial about pulseless microfluidic syringe pump

-You can also use elveflow syringe pump flow rate stabilizer kit, to learn more about it: click here
+You can also use the Elveflow syringe pump flow rate stabilizer kit, to learn more about it click here

 Monitor in real time the flow rate inside your chip: Use a flow meter